 WattNode meters use CTs with built-in burden resistors generating 0.33333 Vac at rated AC current.
-The maximum input current rating is dependent on the CT frame size (see the tables below).
-Exceeding the maximum input current rating may damage CTs, but should not harm the meter.
+The maximum input current rating is dependent on the CT model.
+Exceeding the maximum input current rating may damage the CT, but should not harm the meter.

 None of these CTs measure DC current and the accuracy can be degraded in the presence of DC currents, as from half-wave rectified loads.
 The solid-core CTs are most susceptible to saturation due to DC currents.
+Rogowski coil CTs do not measure DC, but their accuracy is not degraded by DC.